cas432/robo-advisor/README.md

 [Project Description](https://github.com/prof-rossetti/intro-to-python/tree/master/projects/robo-advisor)

-## Installation
+## Instalatiion

 Fork this  [repository](https://github.com/cas432/robo-advisor) from Github and then clone your fork to download it locally onto your computer.
 Then navigate there from the command line:

 ```sh
 cd robo-advisor